 - Currency code position - Determines where your currency's symbol appears.

 - A select list for the number of decimal places to show for your currency, from

 - Storage type - (required) Determines if your website uses Session storage or Database storage for user sessions.

 - Use E-Comm Sessions - When this check box is selected, customers are anonymous to the website, and use the commerce back end for user sessions.

 - Customer pages plugin - The plugin used for customer and account management pages.

 The Synchronize promotions button on this page manually synchronizes promotion information between your Drupal website and your commerce solution.

 This page has two buttons that enable you to manually synchronize data between your Drupal website, and your commerce solution.
 Clicking either button will attempt to synchronize its respective data, in a queue.

 - Synchronize Categories - When clicked, categories are updated from your commerce solution synchronously.

-- Synchronize Products - When clicked, products are updated asynchronously from your commerce solution, in batches.
+- Synchronize Products (async) - When clicked, products are updated asynchronously from your commerce solution, in batches.
 This ensures performance and stability for your Drupal website as well as your commerce solution.